balena-os/meta-balena/README.md

 ## Versioning

-`meta-resin` version is kept in `DISTRO_VERSION` variable. `resin-<board>` version is kept in the file called VERSION located in the root of the `resin-<board>` repository and read in the build as variable HOSTOS_VERSION.
+`meta-balena` version is kept in `DISTRO_VERSION` variable. `balena-<board>` version is kept in the file called VERSION located in the root of the `balena-<board>` repository and read in the build as variable HOSTOS_VERSION.

-* The version of `meta-resin` is in the format is 3 numbers separated by a dot.
+* The version of `meta-balena` is in the format is 3 numbers separated by a dot.
 The patch number can have a `beta` label. e.g. 1.2.3, 1.2.3-beta1, 2.0.0-beta1.
-* The version of `resin-<board>` is constructed by appending to the `meta-resin` version a `rev` label.
-This will have the semantics of a board revision which adapts a specific `meta-resin` version for a targeted board.
-For example a meta-resin 1.2.3 can go through 3 board revisions at the end of which the final version will be 1.2.3+rev3 .
+* The version of `balena-<board>` is constructed by appending to the `meta-balena` version a `rev` label.
+This will have the semantics of a board revision which adapts a specific `meta-balena` version for a targeted board.
+For example a meta-balena 1.2.3 can go through 3 board revisions at the end of which the final version will be 1.2.3+rev3 .
-* The first `resin-board` release based on a specific `meta-resin` release X.Y.Z, will be X.Y.Z+rev1 .
-Example: the first `resin-board` version based on `meta-resin` 1.2.3 will be 1.2.3+rev1 .
+* The first `balena-board` release based on a specific `meta-balena` release X.Y.Z, will be X.Y.Z+rev1 .
+Example: the first `balena-board` version based on `meta-balena` 1.2.3 will be 1.2.3+rev1 .
-* When updating `meta-resin` version in `resin-board`, the revision will reset to 1.
+* When updating `meta-balena` version in `balena-board`, the revision will reset to 1.
 Ex: 1.2.3+rev4 will be updated to 1.2.4+rev1 .
 * Note that the final OS version is NOT based on semver specification so parsing of such a version needs to be handled in a custom way.
-* e.g. For `meta-resin` release 1.2.3 there can be `resin-<board>` releases 1.2.3+rev`X`.
+* e.g. For `meta-balena` release 1.2.3 there can be `balena-<board>` releases 1.2.3+rev`X`.
-* e.g. For `meta-resin` release 2.0.0-beta0 there can be `resin-<board>` releases 2.0.0-beta0+rev`X`.
+* e.g. For `meta-balena` release 2.0.0-beta0 there can be `balena-<board>` releases 2.0.0-beta0+rev`X`.

-We define host OS version as the `resin-<board>` version and we use this version as HOSTOS_VERSION.
+We define host OS version as the `balena-<board>` version and we use this version as HOSTOS_VERSION.

 ## Build flags

-Before bitbake-ing with meta-resin support, a few flags can be changed in the conf/local.conf from the build directory.
+Before bitbake-ing with meta-balena support, a few flags can be changed in the conf/local.conf from the build directory.
 Editing of local.conf is to be done after source-ing.
 See below for explanation on such build flags.